June 19, 2014

 "Bathrooms vary from house to house and can feature bathtubs, bath and shower combinations, stand-alone showers and walk-in showers.
 Replacing a bathtub with a full walk-in shower means getting into a remodel project that will render your bathroom useless during the process.
 The end result, however, is an expansive and aesthetically pleasing addition which will also increase the value of your home."

 Edmontonians may see the wisdom in changing the bathtub for a shower area.
-Some of the city’s real-estate agents and home inspectors attest that a well-built shower area can add to a house’s resale value.
-If you want to let the water just course over your body and feel refreshed afterwards, plumbers who are also skilled in renovations, like Capital Plumbing and Heating, will make it a reality.
+Some of the city’s real estate agents and home inspectors attest that a well-built shower area can add to a house’s resale value.
+If you want to let the water just course over your body and feel refreshed afterward, plumbers who are also skilled in renovations, like Capital Plumbing and Heating, will make it a reality.

 A general inspection of the bathroom by your preferred contractor will help determine your course of action for removing the tub.
 Tubs are generally attached atop a bed of mortar and locked onto the wall studs with a set of screws.
 The screws will have to be removed before the renovator can pry the tub away from the wall frame; the wall studs and subfloor should also be stripped.